With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Family Service Of Santa Monica is a mental health treatment center in Santa Monica, CA, located at 1533 Euclid Street, 90404 zip code area.
 Family Service Of Santa Monica provides outpatient treatment.
-Family Service Of Santa Monica offers individual psychotherapy, couples/family therapy and group therapy to seniors 65 or older, children / adolescents and young adults.
-Family Service Of Santa Monica also supports people with PTSD, transitional age young adults and LGBT.
-Additional services at Family Service Of Santa Monica consist of suicide prevention services, family psychoeducation and intensive case management.
+Family Service Of Santa Monica offers group therapy, trauma therapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Family Service Of Santa Monica also supports children/adolescents with serious emotional disturbance, LGBT and people with PTSD.
+Additional services at Family Service Of Santa Monica consist of family psychoeducation, suicide prevention services and case management.

-Learn MoreBridges To Recovery I is a mental health clinic in Pacific Palisades, California, located at 1460 San Remo Drive, 90272.
-Bridges To Recovery I offers residential treatment.
-Bridges To Recovery I provides activity therapy, cognitive behavioral therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
+Learn MoreBridges To Recovery I is a mental health facility in Pacific Palisades, CA, located at 1460 San Remo Drive, in the 90272 zip code.
+Bridges To Recovery I provides residential treatment.
+Bridges To Recovery I provides group therapy, psychotropic medication and individual psychotherapy to adults, seniors 65 or older and young adults.
 Bridges To Recovery I also supports people with PTSD and people with trauma.
-Some other services provided by Bridges To Recovery I include family psychoeducation, suicide prevention services and integrated primary care services.
+Some other services available at Bridges To Recovery I include case management, integrated primary care services and family psychoeducation.

 Learn MoreLaunch Centers is a mental health clinic in Los Angeles, CA, located at 1849 Sawtelle Boulevard, Unit 100, 90025 zip code area.
 Launch Centers provides outpatient treatment and partial hospitalization/day treatment.
-Launch Centers offers integrated dual diagnosis disorder treatment, individual psychotherapy and trauma therapy to adults and young adults.
+Launch Centers offers psychotropic medication, dialectical behavior therapy and activity therapy to young adults and adults.
 Launch Centers also supports people requiring dual diagnosis treatment.
-Additional services offered at Launch Centers include intensive case management, supported employment and family psychoeducation.
+Additional services offered at Launch Centers include education services, psychosocial rehabilitation services and family psychoeducation.

 Learn MoreVa Greater La Healthcare System West Los Angeles Healthcare Center is a mental health treatment clinic in Los Angeles, California, located at 11301 Wilshire Boulevard, in the 90073 zip code.
-Va Greater La Healthcare System West Los Angeles Healthcare Center provides partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
-Va Greater La Healthcare System West Los Angeles Healthcare Center provides group therapy, couples/family therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
-Va Greater La Healthcare System West Los Angeles Healthcare Center also supports people with serious mental illness, people with traumatic brain injury and people with PTSD.
-Additional services provided by Va Greater La Healthcare System West Los Angeles Healthcare Center consist of court-ordered outpatient treatment, integrated primary care services and education services.
+Va Greater La Healthcare System West Los Angeles Healthcare Center provides outpatient treatment, telemedicine/telehealth and residential treatment.
+Va Greater La Healthcare System West Los Angeles Healthcare Center provides activity therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
+Va Greater La Healthcare System West Los Angeles Healthcare Center also supports people with traumatic brain injury, people with serious mental illness and people with HIV or AIDS.
+Additional services provided by Va Greater La Healthcare System West Los Angeles Healthcare Center consist of intensive case management, vocational rehabilitation services and assertive community treatment.

 Learn MoreEdelman Westside Mental Health Center is a mental health facility in Los Angeles, CA, located at 11080 West Olympic Boulevard, 90064 zip code area.
-Edelman Westside Mental Health Center provides telemedicine/telehealth and outpatient treatment.
-Edelman Westside Mental Health Center provides cognitive behavioral therapy, trauma therapy and group therapy to seniors 65 or older, young adults and adults.
-Edelman Westside Mental Health Center also supports people requiring dual diagnosis treatment, people with PTSD and transitional age young adults.
-Additional services offered by Edelman Westside Mental Health Center consist of education services, case management and mentoring/peer support/consumer-run services.
+Edelman Westside Mental Health Center provides outpatient treatment and telemedicine/telehealth.
+Edelman Westside Mental Health Center provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and psychotropic medication to adults, young adults and seniors 65 or older.
+Edelman Westside Mental Health Center also supports seniors or older adults, people with serious mental illness and people with PTSD.
+Additional services offered by Edelman Westside Mental Health Center consist of illness management and recovery, supported housing and supported employment.

 Learn MoreClearview Treatment Programs Outpatient Center is a mental health treatment center in Los Angeles, California, located at 1334 Westwood Boulevard, part of the 90024 zip code.
 Clearview Treatment Programs Outpatient Center provides partial hospitalization/day treatment and outpatient treatment.
-Clearview Treatment Programs Outpatient Center also offers group therapy, dialectical behavior therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-Clearview Treatment Programs Outpatient Center supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
-Clearview Treatment Programs Outpatient Center also provides diet and exercise counseling and case management.
+Clearview Treatment Programs Outpatient Center also offers couples/family therapy, group therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
+Clearview Treatment Programs Outpatient Center supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
+Clearview Treatment Programs Outpatient Center also provides case management and diet and exercise counseling.

+Learn MoreVista Del Mar Outpatient Center is a mental health clinic in Los Angeles, CA, located at 3200 Motor Avenue, in the 90034 zip code.
+Vista Del Mar Outpatient Center provides outpatient treatment.
+Vista Del Mar Outpatient Center offers couples/family therapy, psychotropic medication and group therapy to young adults and children / adolescents.
+Vista Del Mar Outpatient Center also supports people with PTSD, transitional age young adults and people with trauma.
+More services at Vista Del Mar Outpatient Center include family psychoeducation, case management and psychosocial rehabilitation services.

-Learn MoreVista Del Mar Child And Family Services Residential Services is a mental health clinic in Los Angeles, CA, located at 3200 Motor Avenue, in the 90034 zip code.
+Learn MoreVista Del Mar Child And Family Services Residential Services is a mental health center in Los Angeles, California, located at 3200 Motor Avenue, 90034 zip code.
 Vista Del Mar Child And Family Services Residential Services provides residential treatment.
-Vista Del Mar Child And Family Services Residential Services offers cognitive behavioral therapy, activity therapy and behavior modification to children / adolescents.
+Vista Del Mar Child And Family Services Residential Services offers activity therapy, group therapy and psychotropic medication to children / adolescents.
 Vista Del Mar Child And Family Services Residential Services also supports children/adolescents with serious emotional disturbance.
-More services at Vista Del Mar Child And Family Services Residential Services include supported employment, family psychoeducation and case management.
+More services available at Vista Del Mar Child And Family Services Residential Services include diet and exercise counseling, suicide prevention services and supported employment.

-Learn MoreVista Del Mar Outpatient Center is a mental health center in Los Angeles, California, located at 3200 Motor Avenue, 90034 zip code.
-Vista Del Mar Outpatient Center provides outpatient treatment.
-Vista Del Mar Outpatient Center offers trauma therapy, couples/family therapy and psychotropic medication to children / adolescents and young adults.
-Vista Del Mar Outpatient Center also supports people with trauma, transitional age young adults and people with PTSD.
-More services available at Vista Del Mar Outpatient Center include case management, psychosocial rehabilitation services and family psychoeducation.

 Learn MoreDidi Hirsch Mental Health Services Headquarters is a mental health treatment center in Culver City, CA, located at 4760 Sepulveda Boulevard, 90230 zip code area.
-Didi Hirsch Mental Health Services Headquarters provides outpatient treatment and telemedicine/telehealth.
-Didi Hirsch Mental Health Services Headquarters offers individual psychotherapy, trauma therapy and couples/family therapy to children / adolescents, young adults and seniors 65 or older.
-Didi Hirsch Mental Health Services Headquarters also supports people with trauma, seniors or older adults and people with serious mental illness.
-Additional services at Didi Hirsch Mental Health Services Headquarters consist of court-ordered outpatient treatment, mentoring/peer support/consumer-run services and illness management and recovery.
+Didi Hirsch Mental Health Services Headquarters provides telemedicine/telehealth and outpatient treatment.
+Didi Hirsch Mental Health Services Headquarters offers integrated dual diagnosis disorder treatment, behavior modification and couples/family therapy to children / adolescents, young adults and seniors 65 or older.
+Didi Hirsch Mental Health Services Headquarters also supports seniors or older adults, people with trauma and people with serious mental illness.
+Additional services at Didi Hirsch Mental Health Services Headquarters consist of case management, supported employment and intensive case management.

 Learn MoreSouthern California Hosp/culver City is a mental health clinic in Culver City, California, located at 3828 Delmas Terrace, 90232.
-Southern California Hosp/culver City offers telemedicine/telehealth, outpatient treatment and hospital inpatient treatment.
-Southern California Hosp/culver City provides psychotropic medication, individual psychotherapy and trauma therapy to young adults, adults and seniors 65 or older.
-Southern California Hosp/culver City also supports people with serious mental illness, people requiring dual diagnosis treatment and seniors or older adults.
-Some other services provided by Southern California Hosp/culver City include assertive community treatment, family psychoeducation and mentoring/peer support/consumer-run services.
+Southern California Hosp/culver City offers outpatient treatment, hospital inpatient treatment and telemedicine/telehealth.
+Southern California Hosp/culver City provides activity therapy, trauma therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Southern California Hosp/culver City also supports people with serious mental illness, seniors or older adults and people requiring dual diagnosis treatment.
+Some other services provided by Southern California Hosp/culver City include diet and exercise counseling, intensive case management and integrated primary care services.

 Learn MoreBridges To Recovery is a mental health facility in Los Angeles, CA, located at 10201 Charing Cross Road, in the 90024 zip code.
 Bridges To Recovery provides residential treatment.
-Bridges To Recovery provides integrated dual diagnosis disorder treatment, couples/family therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-Bridges To Recovery also supports people with PTSD and people with trauma.
-Some other services available at Bridges To Recovery include diet and exercise counseling, family psychoeducation and suicide prevention services.
+Bridges To Recovery provides individual psychotherapy, activity therapy and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
+Bridges To Recovery also supports people with trauma and people with PTSD.
+Some other services available at Bridges To Recovery include family psychoeducation, case management and diet and exercise counseling.

 Learn MoreKetamine Clinics Of Los Angeles is one of mental health facilities in Los Angeles, California, located at 6801 Park Terrace, Suite 525, 90045 zip code.
 Ketamine Clinics Of Los Angeles provides outpatient treatment.
 Additional services provided at Ketamine Clinics Of Los Angeles include suicide prevention services.